-It was because he had thought that he had done nothing worthy for the country and had no face to meet his former student, when the latter had achieved national liberation after he had crossed the Amnok River at the age of 13 with a firm determination that he would never come back before Korea became independent.
+It was because he had thought that he had done nothing worthy for the country and had no face to meet his former student, when the latter had achieved national liberation after he had crossed the Amnok River in his teens with a firm determination that he would never come back before Korea became independent.

-However, on hearing from his son that Kim II Sung was calling him, he decided to go to Pyongyang immediately.
+However, on hearing from his son that Kim Il Sung was calling him, he decided to go to Pyongyang immediately.